W0x404/Lilibot/README.md

 * `--sonly` Only dectect vulnerable dection.
 Any url will be added to the scope.

 #Remote Access / User ( easy ~120 secs )
+If you want to deploy **lilibot** as a master-slave API, you need to set the database on a standalone server and connect by remote access all bots.
 *Connect to your mysql server with your id.*

 ##Create remote user